 Frequently asked questions

-Onboarding refers to the processes in which new hires are integrated into the organization.
-It includes activities that allow new employees to complete an initial new-hire orientation process, as well as learn about the organization and its structure, culture, vision, mission, and values.
+- Onboarding is the process of integrating new hires into the organization.
+It includes activities that help new employees understand the company's structure, culture, vision, mission, and values.

-Aside from the new hire onboarding paperwork, your onboarding checklist should also include information about new employee orientation, giving an introduction to company culture, mission, and values, and reviewing the role and responsibilities of the employees.
+- Employee onboarding requires new hire paperwork, orientation, an introduction to company culture, mission, and values, and a review of the employee's role and responsibilities.